 - Healthwatch Stockport and NHS GM co-produced a survey about patient access at GP Surgeries.
 Over 500 responses were received, and a report has been produced by Healthwatch.
 The findings will be shared with primary care networks (PCNs) at a workshop event being led by Viaduct Care. - The workshop event referenced above is one of a series organised by Viaduct Care in partnership with Healthwatch Stockport, Sector 3 and wider VCFSE sector colleagues.
 They will bring together organisations and individuals from across PCN areas plus representation of the patient and service user voice to identify key challenges and explore opportunities for collaboration, innovation and new ways of working (as part of the ICS).
 The workshops will support the ambitious plans for PCNs which will in turn feed into the local integrated care system and provider partnership.
-They will also help us to embed user voice in the design and development of local health and care services.

-- The Partnership Involvement Network (PIN), the public engagement group managed by NHS GM, agreed at its quarterly meeting in March 2023, to focus on helping to improve general practice systems and processes.
+They will also help us to embed user voice in the design and development of local health and care services. - The Partnership Involvement Network (PIN), the public engagement group managed by NHS GM, agreed at its quarterly meeting in March 2023, to focus on helping to improve general practice systems and processes.
 It will look at how practices identify and deal with patient issues.
 Primary care colleagues at both practice and NHS GM level are now working with PIN members to see how and when they can get involved in local patient participation groups (PPGs), which are managed by practices and/or PCNs, to develop this work. - A Primary Care Strategy Workshop was hosted in March 2023, which brought together colleagues from across the system with input from Healthwatch, Sector3 and Stockport Homes.
 The outputs directly influenced the Greater Manchester Primary Care Blueprint. - Viaduct Care hosted a Members Event in July 2023.
-GP practices and PCNs across Stockport came together to discuss how to improve GP services for Stockport patients. - NHS GM, with contribution from Viaduct Care, developed a suite of resources to help inform and educate the public about the different roles in GP practices.
-The output can be viewed on the NHS GM website here: www.gmintegratedcare.org.uk/whoswhoatyourGP.
+GP practices and PCNs across Stockport came together to discuss how to improve GP services for Stockport patients.

-Secondary Care

-• Stockport NHS Foundation Trust and Tameside NHS Foundation Trust are planning engagement about a proposed community diagnostic centre.
+Secondary Care Adult Social Care Stockport NHS Foundation Trust and Tameside NHS Foundation Trust are planning engagement about a proposed community diagnostic centre.
 Engagement will take place with Healthwatch Stockport and Healthwatch Tameside at the end of summer 2023, as well as with other patient groups.

-Adult Social Care

-• The Adult Social Care Team at Stockport Council invited people who use social care services and other stakeholders to its first open information session.
+The Adult Social Care Team at Stockport Council invited people who use social care services and other stakeholders to its first open information session.
 Those in attendance were able to give their thoughts on the potential set up of a 'Making It Real Board' in Stockport.
 The Board would work collaboratively with the council making recommendations on how different service areas can improve and develop, with the aim of seeing services progress towards more person-centred, community-based support.
 Progress will be highlighted in future updates.
+Carers Children and Young People A Carers Partnership is being created by Signpost for Carers Stockport in partnership with Stockport Work to establish a Youth Alliance has been undertaken.
+This has been co-designed with